Funky Dragon

-Funky Dragon (Draig Ffynci) was the Children and Young People's Assembly for Wales.
+Funky Dragon (Draig Ffynci) was a children and young people's assembly for Wales.
 It was a peer-led organisation that provided opportunities for young people up to the age of 25 to have their voices heard on issues that affected them.

-It worked closely with the Welsh Assembly Government and youth forums run by unitary authorities, enabling it to influence decision making at different political levels.
+It worked closely with the Welsh Government and youth forums run by unitary authorities, enabling it to influence decision making at different political levels.

-The Welsh government stopped funding the organisation in 2014.
-Deprived of their main financial support, Funky Dragon had no other choice but stop.
+Funky Dragon closed in 2014.
+A Welsh Youth Parliament was established in 2018.

 Mission statement

 Funky Dragon was a peer-led organisation.
 It aimed to give 0 to 25-year-olds the opportunity to get their voices heard on issues that affect them.
-It was created by young people of Wales and the Welsh Assembly Government in order to help under-25s in Wales attain their rights under Article 12 of the UNCRC.
+It was created by young people of Wales and the Welsh Government in order to help under-25s in Wales attain their rights under Article 12 of the UNCRC.

-Funky Dragon’s main tasks were to make sure that the views of children and young people are heard, particularly by the Welsh Assembly Government, and to support participation in decision-making at national level.
+Funky Dragon's main tasks were to make sure that the views of children and young people are heard, particularly by the Welsh Assembly Government, and to support participation in decision-making at national level.

+Structure

 Grand Council

 The Grand Council was the main body of Funky Dragon, and comprised 100 young people: 4 from each of the 22 unitary authorities in Wales and 12 co-option seats for other organisations.
 The co-option seats were available for election at Funky Dragon's annual general meeting, usually held in July.
 The seats were detailed as follows.

 Members of the grand council are also elected onto the management committee where a chair was elected.